 Workers involved in the manufacturing of these asbestos-rich products were the first victims to come to light, with increasing numbers falling ill to lung cancer and mesothelioma.
 Even the families of these workers suffered from non-occupational exposure to the carcinogenic substance.

-In 1989, the Environmental Protection Agency (EPA) announced plans to phase out use of asbestos and banned future use of the substance, but the ban was overturned in 1991, and asbestos still exists in many products that are currently being used.
+In 1989, the Environmental Protection Agency (EPA) announced plans to phase out the use of asbestos and banned future use of the substance, but the ban was overturned in 1991, and asbestos still exists in many products that are currently being used.

 The U.S. Department of Health and Human Services has declared asbestos a carcinogen.
 This means that it is a substance that is known to cause cancer in humans, but it can take 10 to 40 years after exposure for signs of disease caused by asbestos to appear.

 Still, the International Agency for Research on Cancer (IARC) has confirmed that asbestos causes mesothelioma, as well as cancers of the lung, ovary, and larynx.
 This validation has led to thousands of people who have fallen ill due to asbestos exposure to come forward and seek compensation for their conditions, medical expenses, lost income, and other damages.